c0d3radm/c0d3radm/README.md

 - 👋 Hi, I’m @c0d3radm
 - 👀 I’m interested in Front-End Developer at this time
-- 🌱 I’m currently learning how to use Amazon Web Services (AWS)
+- 🌱 I’m currently learning how to collaborate with others as a team for final project
-- 💞️ I’m looking to collaborate on Open Source
+- 💞️ I’m looking to collaborate on small open source projects
 - 📫 How to reach me ...

 <!---